 Is the German health insurance valid in Spain?

-Is your German health insurance valid in Spain?
+Does your German health insurance apply in Spain?
 A comprehensive guide for 2025

 Minutes